StolenColon/docs.getdbt.com/website/docs/docs/cloud-integrations/active-exposures.md

    - Currently, you can only connect to a single Tableau site on the same server.

 ## Set up active exposures

-With active exposures, you can now use dbt to proactively refresh the underlying data sources (extracts) that power your Tableau Workbooks.

-- Active exposures integrate with auto exposures and uses your dbt build to ensure that Tableau extracts are updated regularly.
-- You can control the frequency of these refreshes by configuring environment variables in your dbt environment.

 To set up active exposures: